 It is important to note that any sibling has a 25% chance of being an identical match, a 50% chance of being a half match and a 25% chance of being a zero match.

+Why is the crossmatch done?
 The crossmatch determines antibody compatibility.
 An antibody is a protein made by the body's immune system in response to a foreign substance.
 People can develop antibodies from a prior pregnancy, a blood transfusion, or a previous organ transplant.
 A crossmatch mixes the recipient's serum with the donor's white blood cells to determine if the recipient has antibodies to the donor's cells.
 Antibodies will injure and even destroy the donor's cells.
 A crossmatch that is not compatible means the transplant cannot be performed because the recipient's cells would destroy the transplanted kidney.

 What happens after the initial contact with the Transplant Coordinator?